 - 16 Enable workforces to provide trauma-informed support with a focus on safety and recovery to victims and survivors of domestic, family and sexual violence.

 What are we doing?

-The Northern Territory Government has committed $27.9 million in 2020-21 for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
+The Northern Territory Government has committed $6.49 million from 2019-20 ongoing for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
 This investment includes the development and implementation of the Northern Territory Domestic, Family and Sexual Violence Workforce and Sector Development Plan (the Workforce Plan).

 The Workforce Plan has been developed and sets out the Northern Territory Government’s goals and priority actions to strengthen and support the domestic, family and sexual violence workforce and sector.

 The Northern Territory Government has committed $1 million per year to support the development of the domestic, family and sexual violence workforce and sector.
 This is complemented by increased investment in prevention, response, and enhanced specialist service provision.

 The Workforce Plan has been released and was informed by an audit of available domestic, family and sexual violence training across the Northern Territory, a comprehensive consultation process, as well as research and an Advisory Group mechanism.
 The training audit included an analysis of existing training opportunities and identification of gaps to inform future training delivery and resourcing models.